pymupdf/PyMuPDF/docs/document.rst

     .. method:: select(s)

       PDF only: Keeps only those pages of the document whose numbers occur in the list.
-Empty sequences or elements outside *range(len(doc))* will cause a *ValueError*.
+Empty sequences or elements outside ``range(doc.page_count)`` will cause a *ValueError*.
 For more details see remarks at the bottom or this chapter.

       :arg sequence s: The sequence (see :ref:`SequenceTypes`) of page numbers (zero-based) to be included.
 Pages not in the sequence will be deleted (from memory) and become unavailable until the document is reopened. **Page numbers can occur multiple times and in any order:** the resulting document will reflect the sequence exactly as specified.